raspberrypilearning/mapping-the-weather/worksheet.md

 In this resource you will first fetch a list of the online weather stations, and then plot them onto a map of the world.

-Then you can look at gathering some data from all the available weather stations and plotting some weather data to the map.
+Then you can look at gathering data from all the available weather stations and plotting it to the map.

 ## Fetching the weather stations.